CalvinG-Analytics/Projects-Portfolio/ClassProjects/BayesianBandwidth/README.md

 ## 📊 Results & Visualizations

 I created an interactive [Shiny Dashboard](https://catalyzeanalytics.shinyapps.io/Bayesian-KDE-ab-Slider/) that implements the Bayesian KDE method on the NBA **PPG** data, allowing for inputs of $\alpha, \beta$, and date range.
+The dashboard clearly shows the effects of $\alpha, \beta$ on the KDE curve.

 ## 💬 Discussion